ymlai87416/CarND-Extended-Kalman-Filter-Project/README.md

 ![alt text][image16]

-At this stage, the EKF returns it estimate of x and P, which describe the probability that what the actual position and velocity of the car are.
+At this stage, the EKF returns its estimate of x and P, which describe the probability that what the actual position and velocity of the car are.

 Then EKF, in the update part, uses the measured values from sensors to come up with a more precise prediction.

-When processing measurements from lidar sensor, normal Kalman filter is used.
+When processing measurements from lidar sensor, Kalman filter is used.

 ![alt text][image14]

 where H is a matrix or a linear function of transforming the internal state (px, py, vx, vy) to the measurement (px, py).
-H is of the following form.
+H has the following form.

 ![alt text][image17]

-When processing measurements from radar sensor, extended Kalman filter is used because H is not a linear function.
+When processing measurements from radar sensor, extended Kalman filter is used because h is not a linear function.

 ![alt text][image18]